-Task Risk Assessment Appendix G Sulfuric Acid Sample Handling (Only 1 Page)
+Sulfuric Acid Sample Handling (Only 1 Page)

-Dept/Area: Concentrates and Minerals QC Laboratories I Minerals QC Laboratories Written by: Lab Personnel Date: Prior to 03/28/2019 lo: 009 Reviewed by: Angel Hernandez Date: 03/29/2021 Task: Working with Sulfuric Acid Approved by: Trace Yates Date: 03/29/2021 Step Task Steps Potential Hazards Controls 1 Handling sulfuric acid bulk bottles.
+· Dept/Area: Concentrates and Minerals QC Laboratories Written by: Lab Personnel Date: Prior to 03/28/2019 TRA No: 009 Reviewed by: Angel Hernandez Date: 03/29/2021 Task: Working with Sulfuric Acid Approved by: Trace Yates Date: 03/29/2021

+Step Task Steps Potential Hazards Controls 1 Handling sulfuric acid bulk bottles.
 Spills, splashes and chemical burns to the skin and (or) the eyes.
 In addition to the standard lab PPE acid apron with sleeves and face shield are required.
 Incoming bulk sulfuric acid most be in shipping containers and bottles approved by the vendor.
 Transport individual bottles in "bottles totes" safety carriers.
 Triple rinse the empty bottles before disposing in the dumpster.
 2 Handling sulfuric acid samples.
 This includes picking up, weighing, titrating and disposing of the samples.
 Spills, splashes and chemical burns to the skin and (or) the eyes.
-Implements the empty bottles before disposing in the dumpster.
 Wearing of acid aprons, sleeves and face shields is optional but recommended.
 Samples must be contained in Nalgene 4 oz. / 125 mL Teflon (FFP) bottles.
 Do not pick up sulfuric samples that are not in the specified bottles.
 Test the caps to be sure they are on tight.
 Use only approved cradles and carriers for transporting samples; do not remove the acid bottles from the carriers.
 Use only clean and dry disposable pipets.
-Do not pass pipet with sulfuric acid in across any part of your body.
+Do not pass pipet with sulfuric acid in it across any part of your body.
 Use caution to not have the pipet "fling" any acid from the tip.
 Rinse used pipet with water when done and discard.
 Always add acid to water (NEVER add water to acid) Rinse the outside of the sample bottle if you suspect there is acid on the bottle.
 If diluting the acid remember to add acid to water and not the opposite.